Gruz77/Physics-of-Markets/Strategies/README.md

 - Crisis portfolio
   - Build up a sector portfolio that is likely to fall sharply in times of health or economic crisis
   - Monitoring of the interest scores of the words "crash", "crisis", "virus" (why not ?) -> short assets according to their categories
-  - Proof of signal significance -> performance for "virus" during covid for example
   - Very discretionary -> to be used in contrariant strategies